-A bumper crop of garlic can be stored a few different ways.
 Braiding garlic can be both pretty and functional.
-This method can also be used for onions.
-This method of braiding works best with soft neck varieties of garlic vs. hard neck varieties.
-If you properly harvest, dry, cure and store your garlic, they have the potential to last up to 6 months.
+If you properly harvest, dry, cure and store your garlic, they have the potential to last up to 6 months!

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-After I harvest my garlic, I place them on my drying rack under our shady front porch for a few days.
-Curing works best in a cool dark area, like a shed, garage or basement.
+After I harvest my garlic, I pick out the largest bulbs (aka garlic head) to keep for planting.
+Then, for the drying process, I place them on my drying rack under our shady front porch for a few days – this spot also ensures good air circulation.
+Curing works best in a cool dark place, like a shed, garage or basement.
 Just be sure to keep them out of direct sunlight as this can change the way the garlic tastes.

 Just before I add one garlic bulb to the braid, I brush the dirt off and trim their roots a bit.

-I start with three garlic bulbs at the top with the stems closest to me.
+For the top of the braid, I start with three garlic bulbs at the top with the stems closest to me.
 Tie a piece of twine tightly around the three bulbs.
 This twine can also be used to form a loop for hanging your garlic braid up when you’re finished.
+The easiest way to complete a braid is on a hard surface, I used a wood surface.

-Continue braiding as you would, say Rapunzel’s hair.
+Continue braiding as you would, say Rapunzel’s hair – think of it like a fancy French Braid!
 Because the garlic has been cured a bit, the stems may be thick and require a bit of muscle to manipulate them.
 It is also a good idea to not over cure them, because you don’t want them to be so brittle and dry that the stems crack and break as you braid.

 I had just brought in a bunch of fresh status from the garden that broke off at the wrong length, making them the perfect fit for this garlic braid.